Hit-and-Run Accident Attorney in Douglasville

 If you are involved in a hit-and-run accident, it is important to try not to panic.
 First, pull over at the safest and most convenient area possible.
 Then follow these tips:

-• Contact an attorney – personal injury attorney can assess your options for seeking fair compensation and can help you file an uninsured motorist claim against your own insurance.
+- Contact an attorney – A car accident attorney can assess your options for seeking fair compensation and can help you file an uninsured motorist claim against your own insurance.

 What Different Types of Hit-and-Run Cases Do Our Douglasville Lawyers Represent?